 Depending on how thick the build-up on the piece is, it will take from a few to several days for the lye to soften and dissolve the crud.
 Be sure to rinse the piece well before proceeding with initial seasoning.

 Lye is a caustic substance.
 To be toxic to humans, it would need to be ingested.
-Since lye can be easily eliminated from cast iron by rinsing, or neutralized by an acid such as vinegar, it does not present a poisoning hazard.
+Since lye can be easily eliminated from cast iron by rinsing, or neutralized by an acid such as vinegar, cooking in a piece cleaned by it does not present a poisoning hazard.
 Properly diluted for disposal, a lye solution will not even kill lawn grass.

 Lye (sodium hydroxide) is a naturally occuring substance leached from wood ashes.
 It has been used for centuries in the making of soap.
 It is said without lye, there is no soap.
 There is such a thing as food grade lye.
 If you have consumed pretzels, bagels, hominy, canned mandarin oranges, lutefisk, or green olives, you have eaten a food which used lye in its preparation.

 This is not to say that lye is not dangerous.
 It can be, under various circumstances.
+At the strength used to clear clogged drains, lye is absolutely hazardous to anything organic it contacts.
+At the concentration recommended for cast iron cleaning, it is still a skin irritant and potentially damaging to the eyes.
 But, if handled appropriately and with respect, it is a perfectly acceptable means of cleaning cast iron cookware.

 The most common set up for an electrolysis tank involves a plastic storage container or the like, sturdy enough to be capable of holding eight or more gallons of water, and a car battery charger.
 You'll need a piece of metal that will serve as a "sacrificial anode", to which the electrical current will flow from the piece being cleaned.